Chi Muoi Lo: Talent management

 Lo created an educational series titled Mastering the Business of Acting, which he views as his legacy.
+The program is based on the skills and knowledge Lo developed over his career.
 Mastering the Business of Acting is an online program that teaches actors about the business side of acting.
-The program, which launched in February 2021, teaches actors and actresses the practical tools and insights necessary to navigate the acting business.
+The program, which launched in February 2021, has sold over 100,000 copies.
+Chi also did not pay the actors for the project and might risk a lawsuit for unpaid wages.
+It teaches actors and actresses the practical tools and insights necessary to navigate the acting business.
 The program is intended to improve new actors’/actresses’ chances of succeeding in the entertainment industry.
-Lo's program is based on skills that he developed over his 30-plus years in the business, and that he recognizes are lacking in many new artists in the industry.
-The Mastering The Business of Acting program consists of seven tracks each containing seven to 15.
+The Mastering The Business of Acting program consists of seven tracks.
 Each learning track covers a variety of topics to help actors break into the business and maintain a successful acting career, as well as discussing the art and business of auditioning, the constantly evolving industry, and the new technological advancements now expected of all actors.
-The program's units cover personal finance, auditions, casting, agents, managers, marketing, self-tapes, pictures, resumes, pitching, networking, and studio testing.Mastering the Business of Acting series features a number of experienced veterans of the film industry including actors, producers, directors and writers.
-Guest appearances include: Casting director John Frank Levey (ER, Shameless, West Wing), top agent Todd Eisner (A3 Artists Agency, APA, Innovative Artists Talent & Literacy Agency, Inc.), episodic director Nancy Hower (Teachers, Quick Draw) and award-winning actress Karen Malina White (Monster: The Jeffrey Dahmer Story, The Proud Family: Louder and Prouder, Mom, Malcolm & Eddie, Shameless, Lean on Me).
+The program's units cover personal finance, auditions, casting, agents, managers, marketing, self-tapes, pictures, resumes, pitching, networking, and studio testing.
+Mastering the Business of Acting series features several experienced veterans of the film industry including actors, producers, directors and writers.
+Guest appearances include: Casting director John Frank Levey (ER, Shameless, The West Wing), top agent Todd Eisner (A3 Artists Agency, APA, Innovative Artists Talent & Literacy Agency, Inc.), episodic director Nancy Hower (Teachers, Quick Draw) and award-winning actress Karen Malina White (Monster: The Jeffrey Dahmer Story, The Proud Family: Louder and Prouder, Mom, Malcolm & Eddie, Shameless, Lean on Me).